defx/mocha-express/README.md

 ---

-## Cross-browser/device testing
+## Bring your own browser

-Because mocha-express runs as a standard HTML server, you can easily deploy it wherever you need it and connect from different devices and/or browsers.
+Because mocha-express runs as a standard HTML server, you can easily deploy it wherever you need it and connect from any device or browser.

 ## Contributing